ajdrew/eud-info/README.md

 ## Case Manufacturers
 There are only a few case manufacturers aside from the Chinesium copies.
 Here is the general breakdown.

-- <a href="https://juggernautcase.com/">Juggernaut</a> - Most protective cases with moderate device flexibility for newer devices.
+- <a href="https://juggernautcase.com/" target="_blank">Juggernaut</a> - Most protective cases with moderate device flexibility for newer devices.
-- <a href="https://kagwerks.shop/collections/operators-kits">Kagwerks</a> - Most expensive with least amount of device options.
+- <a href="https://kagwerks.shop/collections/operators-kits" target="_blank">Kagwerks</a> - Most expensive with least amount of device options.
-- <a href="https://www.sandsprecision.com/nav-gear.html">S&S Precision</a> - Most device flexibility with the most accessories and lest protection.
+- <a href="https://www.sandsprecision.com/nav-gear.html" target="_blank">S&S Precision</a> - Most device flexibility with the most accessories and lest protection.
-- <a href="https://thyrm.com/product-category/darkvault/">Thyrm</a> - Very protective but very bulky with moderate device flexibility.
+- <a href="https://thyrm.com/product-category/darkvault/" target="_blank">Thyrm</a> - Very protective but very bulky with moderate device flexibility.

 ## Plate Carrier Adapters
 If your plate carrier or rig does not have molle in the correct areas to mount your device, there are adapters.
-- Haley Strategic - <a href="https://haleystrategic.com/end-user-device-bridge">End User Device Bridge</a>
+- Haley Strategic - <a href="https://haleystrategic.com/end-user-device-bridge" target="_blank">End User Device Bridge</a>
-- Ferro Concepts - <a href="https://ferroconcepts.com/collections/general-purpose/products/adapt-molle-panel">Adapter Molle Panel</a>
+- Ferro Concepts - <a href="https://ferroconcepts.com/collections/general-purpose/products/adapt-molle-panel" target="_blank">Adapter Molle Panel</a>
-- AXL - <a href="https://www.axladvanced.com/products/mfcr-full-molle-panel">MFCR Full Molle Panel</a>
+- AXL - <a href="https://www.axladvanced.com/products/mfcr-full-molle-panel" target="_blank">MFCR Full Molle Panel</a>

-S&S Precision also makes a stand-alone harness for the NavBoard FlipLite. <a href="https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html">https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html<a/>
+S&S Precision also makes a stand-alone harness for the NavBoard FlipLite. <a href="https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html" target="_blank">https://www.sandsprecision.com/nav-gear/navboard-fliplite-1.html<a/>

 ## Equipment Combinations
 Here are a couple of equipment combinations below.
 This considers three things, the device, case, and molle mount.